“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 Michel sat stiffly on the hard stool in his pigsty.
-There were Though Shalt Not notices about Covid-19, pasted to the Perspex partitions to either side.
-On his left, his director sat staring rigidly ahead from her own pen, and on his right there was a dog-tired man from Legal.
-Michel looked towards the three judges with their backs to the oversized paintings of Famous Persons, none of whom Michel recognised.
-The judge’s table stretched from one pillar to the next, giving an unnatural distance between them.
+There were Though-Shalt-Not notices about Covid-19 pasted to the Perspex partitions to either side.
+In the pigsty pen on his left, his director sat staring rigidly ahead, and on his right there was a dog-tired man from Legal.
+Michel looked towards the three judges.
+Their table stretched from one pillar to the next, giving an unnatural distance between them.
+And behind them were oversized paintings of Famous Persons, none of whom Michel recognised.
+He was certain they’d never got into a position like he had.

-Except they were not judges, but a political minister, a civil servant and a retired military lawyer.
-It was only the minister who was talking.
-She reminded Michel of a fireplace, with bright red hair, skin like the soot in the fire, and ruffled black clothes like logs waiting to burn.
+Except they were not judges, but a political minister, a civil servant and a grey-suited man with no discernible title.
+It was only the minister who talked.
+She reminded Michel of a fireplace, with red hair, skin like the soot in the fire, and ruffled black clothes like logs waiting to be burnt.

 “Yes.”
 Michel’s orders had been to say the least possible.
-How do I defend myself? he wanted to know.
-But his intelligence research director had not replied, and her face remained neutral.
+How do I defend myself?
+Michel had asked the question, but there’d been no reply from his director in Intelligence Research.
 It reinforced Michel’s impression that he was being used as a scapegoat.
 Perhaps my director also disapproves of me, Michel wondered, not for the first time.
-For the last week his sleep had been broken at 3 a.m. with bad dreams and a feeling of fear.
-And in the daytime when he was entirely alone, he had taken to praying like when he was young.
-It hadn’t worked.

 “Yes.”
 A truck’s horn sounded from the city street outside.
-Michel glanced sideways to the line of windows, but all he could see were the rooftops of government building.
+Michel glanced sideways to the line of windows, but all he could see were the rooftops of government buildings.

-“So you didn’t even realise he was behind the genocide?”
+“So you didn’t even realise President Ulga was behind the genocide?”

 It felt like a trap.
-“That’s not what we wrote,” Michel said.
+“We suspected,” Michel said.
 “The actions fitted with his personality profile and motives, but we had no evidence.”
-He decided he hated this woman.
+He decided he hated this woman politician.
 Attacking him was despicable, but someone who twisted the conclusions of his team for her own benefits?
 That was the lowest of creatures.

 “They clearly don’t have access to the wealth of secret intelligence you do.
 So why didn’t your research identify the culprits?”